-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 Earlier this month, after a public outcry over disturbing and potentially exploitative YouTube content involving children, CEO Susan Wojcicki said the company would increase its number of human moderators to more than 10,000 in 2018, in an attempt to rein in unsavory content on the web’s biggest video platform.

 But guidelines and screenshots obtained by BuzzFeed News, as well as interviews with 10 current and former “raters” — contract workers who train YouTube’s search algorithms — offer insight into the flaws in YouTube’s system.
 These documents and interviews reveal a confusing and sometimes contradictory set of guidelines, according to raters, that asks them to promote “high quality” videos based largely on production values, even when the content is disturbing.
-This not only allows thousands of potentially exploitative kids’ videos to remain online, but could also be algorithmically amplifying their reach.
+This not only allows thousands of potentially exploitative kids videos to remain online, but could also be algorithmically amplifying their reach.

-Raters told BuzzFeed News that in the past 10 days or so, they were assigned over a hundred tasks asking them to make granular assessments about whether YouTube videos aimed at children were safe.
+Raters told BuzzFeed News that in the past 10 days or so, they were assigned over 100 tasks asking them to make granular assessments about whether YouTube videos aimed at children were safe.
 “Yesterday alone, I did 50-plus tasks on YouTube regarding kids — about seven hours’ worth,” said one rater, who requested anonymity because they were not authorized to speak with BuzzFeed News about this work.

 “As a parent, what upsets me a lot is that these videos aimed at kids are not really for kids,” the rater continued.
 “Content creators make these cartoons with fake versions of characters kids like, such as Paw Patrol, and then as you watch, they start using foul language, making sex jokes, hurting each other, and more.
 As so many children watch YouTube unsupervised, that kind of thing can be really scarring.”